Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/engines/ioxide.md

 {{< /callout >}}

-Ioxide is a thread-per-reactor HTTP engine built on top of the [ioxide](https://github.com/MDA2AV/ioxide) `io_uring` runtime.
-One reactor is started per CPU core, each accepting and serving connections independently via `SO_REUSEPORT` - there is no shared thread pool and no hand-off between threads for a given connection.
-Unlike the Kestrel engine, which hands GenHTTP a fully parsed `HttpContext`, Ioxide runs GenHTTP's own HTTP/1.1 conversation directly on top of the `io_uring` pipes, the same way the Internal engine runs it on top of sockets.
+Ioxide is a thread-per-reactor HTTP engine built on top of the [ioxide](https://github.com/MDA2AV/ioxide) `io_uring` runtime: one reactor runs per CPU core, accepting and serving connections independently via `SO_REUSEPORT`.
 According to the [HTTP Arena](https://www.http-arena.com) benchmark, this makes it the fastest of the three engines for HTTP/1.1 (see the [performance comparison](/features/)).

+Architecturally, this is different from the Kestrel engine, which hands GenHTTP a fully parsed `HttpContext`: Ioxide runs GenHTTP's own HTTP/1.1 conversation directly on top of the `io_uring` pipes, the same way the Internal engine runs it on top of sockets.
+There is no shared thread pool and no hand-off between threads for a given connection.

+The engine targets .NET 11 only and relies on `io_uring`, so it effectively runs on Linux only - see [Requirements](../#requirements) for how it compares to the other engines.

 ```csharp
 using GenHTTP.Engine.Ioxide;